 The enhancement of the surface signal by surface friction can potentially be understood via the following mechanism: the decay stage of the life cycle is characterised by a barotropisation of the tropospheric jet and thus a reduction of vertical shear and a strengthening of surface winds.
-The surface friction, on the other hand, tends to increase the vertical wind shear and acts as a source of baroclinicity.
-This increase in baroclinicity then leads to additional (secondary) life cycles during the late stages of the life cycle (seen around days 16-25 in Figure S2 in the supplementary material) and thus an additional barotropisation of the jet, enhancing the downward propagation of the jet-shift signal.
+The surface friction, on the other hand, tends to increase the vertical wind shear and

+- 445 therefore act as a source of baroclinicity.
+This increase in baroclinicity then leads to an enhanced barotropisation of the jet (similar to what was observed by Barnes and Young, 1992) and a correspondingly enhanced downward propagation of the jetshift signal.
+The idea of an enhanced baroclinisation/barotropisation is consistent with the formation of additional life cycles which we observed during the late stages of the life cycle in experiments with surface friction (seen roughly between days 15 and 25 in Fig. S3 in the supplementary material). - 450

 Figure 7 indicated that the strength of the NAM-response following the removal of the stratospheric jet depends non-linearly on the magnitude of the stratospheric jet.
 In particular, the signal seems to saturate when the stratospheric jet magnitude exceeds a certain value and stronger jets do not lead to a stronger NAM-signal any more.
 This behaviour suggests that an anomalously strong polar vortex does not necessarily lead to anomalously positive NAM-signals.
-Similarly Figure 7 indicates that a reversal of the stratospheric jet (with $u{Smax} < 0$ ) does not lead to a negative NAM-response with respect to experiment T, which suggests that in terms of NAM-response it is not important whether a SSW leads to slightly or strongly reversed winds of the polar vortex.
+Similarly Figure 7 indicates that a reversal of the stratospheric jet (with $u{Smax} < 0$) does not lead to a negative NAM-response with respect to experiment T, which 455 suggests that in terms of NAM-response it is not important whether a SSW leads to slightly or strongly reversed winds of the polar vortex.
 However, the setup of baroclinic life cycle experiments does, of course, not capture the dynamics around SSWs in their entire complexity and these results do not necessarily carry over to the real atmosphere.

-In Section 4 we showed that the NAM-response observed in the final state of our life cycle experiments is mostly caused by the change in wind structure in the lower stratosphere when including the stratospheric jet, rather than wind anomalies in the middle and upper stratosphere (Figure 10).
-The sensitivity of the eddy feedback to wind anomalies in the lower stratosphere is consistent with results previously reported on by various authors (e.g., Butler et al., 2010).
+In Section 4 we showed that the NAM-response observed in the final state of our life cycle experiments is mostly caused by the change in wind structure in the lower stratosphere when including the stratospheric jet, rather than wind anomalies in the 460 middle and upper stratosphere (Figure 10).
+The sensitivity of the eddy feedback to wind anomalies in the lower stratosphere is consistent with results previously reported by various authors (e.g., Butler et al., 2010).

 It should be noted that changing the wind structure in the lower stratosphere does also introduce changes in various other characteristics of the corresponding initial conditions, like the height of maximum wind speed, the vertical wind shear in the upper troposphere (roughly up to 10km) and the magnitude of the tropospheric jet (especially obvious for profiles T and TS in Figure 9).
-However, these three characteristics are intrinsically not completely independent and can potentially all affect the evolution of the life cycle.
+However, these three characteristics are intrinsically not completely independent and can potentially all affect 465 the evolution of the life cycle.
 This can be seen, e.g., since the vertical wind shear is (via thermal wind balance) related to the horizontal temperature gradient, which drives the growth of baroclinic waves and can, among other things, modify their (linear) growth rate (although note that the near surface shear is almost identical in the different experiments).